ProForm Carbon T7 Treadmill Review

 ProForm Carbon T7 Treadmill - Best Features

 The Carbon T7 comes with iFit built right into the machine, which means you can access an endless library of on-demand workouts with trainers all over the world.

 You can choose any studio and outdoor workout programs you like, even choose your favorite instructor, and the treadmill will automatically adjust speed and incline to match the workout you’ve chosen.

 Google maps allow you to pick destinations all across the world, and it’s as if you are walking, jogging or running in those locations.
 Plus you can do workouts off the treadmill as well to target different muscle groups.

-As of this Proform Carbon T7 review the company was offering the treadmill for free if you signed up for 3 years of iFit.
+As of this ProForm Carbon T7 review the company was offering the treadmill with one free year of iFit family membership.
 This may or may not be the case when you’re reading this review.

 Enhanced Speed and Incline Capability

 One of the main upgrades from the ProForm 400i treadmill that the Carbon T7 is replacing is the enhanced speed and incline.

 The T7 comes with speeds up to 12 miles per hour and incline up to 12%, a nice jump up from the 10 mph and 10% incline on the previous base model 400i.

 This is a nice upgrade from those who like to ramp it up a bit, jogging a bit faster and targeting more muscle groups as well as increasing the cardio benefit with a steeper incline.